 Pre-tax accounts (also known as tax-advantaged accounts)

-There are three tax-advantaged accounts federally legislated for medical expenses: flexible spending arrangements* (FSAs), health reimbursement arrangements* (HRAs), and health savings accounts (HSAs).
-Contributions to these accounts cannot be taxed as long as the account funds are used for qualified medical expenses.
+There are three main types of pre-tax accounts designed for qualified medical expenses (QMEs): flexible spending accounts (FSAs),* health reimbursement arrangements (HRAs), and health savings accounts (HSAs).
+Contributions to these benefits are considered tax-free (or pre-tax) as long as the account funds are used for qualified medical expenses.

 A note on HRAs

 Unlike FSAs and HSAs, organizations can design general purpose HRAs to target specific member needs.
 This ability has earned it the nickname "specialty HRA," and made HRAs the favorite choice of organizations looking to design a benefit program that address for member out-of-pocket costs for fertility.